ericyd/salamivg/README.md

 I love [OPENRNDR](https://openrndr.org/) and wanted to see if I could make a generative art framework that ran in an interpretted language.
 I've never been a JVM guy, and even though I like Kotlin, it sounded appealing to me to be able to write generative art in a language I used every day: JavaScript.

 Of course you may (reasonably) ask why I'm not just using p5.js, the dominant JavaScript framework for writing generative art.
 Well, I don't have a good answer to that.
-I suppose this is really "just for fun" `¯\_(ツ)_/¯`
+I suppose this is really "just for fun" `¯\_(ツ)_/¯`.
+(There is a [more detailed answer to this question in the Wiki](https://github.com/ericyd/salamivg/wiki/FAQ#why-not-p5js).)

 ## Installation